Andy in late 2007

 In July 2004, SAP sent me on two more business trips.
 I traveled with two of my colleagues from SAP Walldorf to the SAP Labs in Atlanta, Georgia, to deliver a training course to our American colleagues on search technology.
 Two weeks later, another SAP Walldorf colleague and I traveled to Sheffield, England, as delegates to the 27th annual international ACM Special Interest Group conference on research and development in information retrieval (SIGIR).

-In August 2004, I studied Roger Penrose's new book The Road to Reality and wrote a detailed review of it for the JCS.
+In August 2004, I reviewed Roger Penrose's new book The Road to Reality for the JCS.

-In October 2004, I published my works so far on the theme of consciousness as an online book called Mindworlds.
+In October 2004, I published my works on consciousness as an online book, Mindworlds.

 In 2005, I worked hard for SAP on the introduction of my team's new flagship product, which became known as the SAP NetWeaver Business Intelligence Accelerator.